 However, the permissionless nature of Web3 means that there are lower barriers to entry, and independent developers can easily collaborate to build Web3 applications that create entirely new paradigms.
 By contributing to existing or building new Web3 applications, you can advance the evolution of the internet toward open, transparent, and democratic ownership.

-Ready to kickstart your development journey into Web3?
+Ready to continue your journey into Web3?
 Download our free guide to developing smart contracts.